HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_hpe_slingshot_cxi_nic_host_software.md

 ```

 NOTE: The 200Gbps NIC must be power cycled after a firmware update for the new firmware to fully activate.
-This can be accomplished on a system with an HPE Slingshot SA210S Ethernet 200Gb 1-port PCIe card through a hardware-level reboot (platform reset).
+This can be done on a system with an HPE Slingshot SA210S Ethernet 200Gb 1-port PCIe card through a hardware-level reboot (platform reset).
 HPE Slingshot SA220M Ethernet 200Gb 2-port Mezzanine NIC cards require all nodes that are connected to the mezzanine card to be powered down before they are powered back up.